pauljnav/pauljnav.github.io/_posts/2024-07-10-Atlassian-Doc-Format-ADF-Representation.md

 ### Now for the goodies, a cmdlet you can all use.
 Hope you find it useful.

-Its as simple as they can be, you give the function some text, and it writes a json document back.
+This function is as simple as a function can be.
+You provide the function with some text, and it outputs a json string back.
-Assign its output to a variable, and you can use that when you invoke a REST method to do its thing in your Jira clour instance.
+Assign that string to a variable, and use that when you invoke the /issue REST method to do its thing in your Jira clour instance.
 I use it to create Jira from my outlook email, and that might a story for another day.

 Maybe my function should be named : `ConvertTo-AtlassianADF`